By: Chris ⎜ Last updated

 Shopping

 Markveien runs parallel to Thorvald Meyers gate one block east and is the main shopping street.
-Grünerløkka has held onto its independent shops in a way that most European city districts haven't, and most of them are clustered along this one stretch.
+Grünerløkka has held onto many of its independent shops in a way that most European city districts haven't, and many of them are clustered along this one stretch.
+The best recommendation is just to walk up Markveien and pop into the stores that interest you.

 Frøken Dianas salonger